 short stories, Speed-Walk and Other Stories, won the

-a finalist for the John Gardner Fiction Book Award in 2004.
+a finalist for the John Gardner Fiction Book Award.
 Her

 fiction, creative essays and poetry have appeared in a number